A Robust Test for Elliptical Symmetry: Problem Formulation and State of the Art

 \begin{prop}[Uniformity test, \cite{gine1975invariant, prentice1978invariant}] Any weighted sum of $t_A$ and $t_G$ is consistent against all alternatives to uniformity on $\mathbb{S}^{p-1}$. \end{prop}

-In practice, one way to make the decision about accepting or rejecting $\mathcal{H}_0$ is as follows.
+In practice, one way to make the decision about accepting or rejecting $\mathcal{H}_0$ or $\mathcal{G}_0$ is as follows.
 The statistician truncates the series mentioned in the last two propositions in a data-driven manner and compares the sample values of $t_A$ and $t_G$ with the tables (or explicit numerical approximations) of the corresponding distributions.
-Another more general approach consists in replacing $t_A$ and $t_A$ by statistics whose expansions only have finite number of non-zero coefficients $a_k$ (see \cite{gine1975invariant} for more details).
+Another more general approach consists in replacing $t_A$ and $t_G$ by statistics whose expansions only have finite number of non-zero coefficients $a_k$ (see \cite{gine1975invariant} for more details).
 An efficient data-driven approach to the design of the uniformity tests based on a modification of the Bayesian Information Criterion was developed by \cite{jupp2008data}.
+Often in practice, the distributions of the statistics at hand under the null hypothesis are estimated empirically, by generating samples from the latter.
+This is the approach adopted in Section \ref{sec:comparison} below.

 In this paper we are interested in the case of unknown scatter matrix in (\ref{eq:main_hyp_test_1})-(\ref{eq:main_hyp_test_2}).
 As we see below this makes the hypothesis test much more involved.
 In the next sections we develop analogs of generalized Ajne and Gin{\'e} uniformity tests for this scenario.